myrashen/Shihan-Shen-portfolio/README.md

 This is my public portfolio for Telling Stories with Data at CMU!
 Here's where all my cool work will go.
 You should probably hire me.

 # About me
 Hi, my name is *Shihan Shen*.
 I’m a first-year graduate student in the Public Policy and Management program at Heinz College.
 You are welcome to call me Shihan, and I use she/her pronouns.
 This is my first year living in Pittsburgh.
 Before coming to the US, I’ve been living with my parents in Shanghai, China.
-Before, I have limited experience related to data visualization.
+Previously, I have limited experience related to data visualization.
 Hope I can learn practical skills to apply to my future job.

 # What I hope to learn